George Channer: Life

 George Channer was born at Allahabad, India, on 7 January 1842, the eldest surviving son of eight children of George Girdwood Channer, colonel, Bengal artillery (1811–1895) and Susan (d.
 1895), daughter of Nicholas Kendall JP, vicar of Talland and Lanlivery, Cornwall.
 He was educated at Cheltenham College.

 Joining the army in September 1859, he served in India with the 89th and 95th regiments, seeing active service in the Ambela campaign of 1863–4.
 In August 1866 he entered the Bengal Staff Corps, serving with the Indian Army for the remainder of his career.

-He was 32 years old, and a captain in the Bengal Staff Corps, Indian Army, and 1st Gurkha Rifles during the Perak War when, on 20 December 1875 in Perak, Malaya, Captain Channer performed the deed for which he was awarded the VC.
+He was 32 years old, and a captain in the Bengal Staff Corps, Indian Army, and 1st Gurkha Rifles during the Battle of Bukit Putus when, on 20 December 1875 in Negri Sembilan, Malaya, Captain Channer performed the deed for which he was awarded the VC.
 Channer had been despatched with a small party to obtain intelligence of the position and strength of the enemy's stockade.
 Having located it, he jumped in, taking the enemy by surprise.
 After shooting one man dead with his revolver, the rest of Channer's party entered the stockade, which they captured.
 The stockade was formidable and it would have been impossible to bring guns to bear on it because of the steepness of the hill and the density of the jungle.
 If Captain Channer and his party had not been able to take the stockade in this manner it would have been necessary to resort to the bayonet, with consequent great loss of life.
 In addition to the VC, in April 1876 Channer was mentioned in dispatches and promoted to brevet major.

 Channer served with the Jowaki Expedition in 1877 and the Second Anglo-Afghan War (1978–80).
 Here he was with the 29th Punjabi infantry in the Kurram Valley Field Force, commanding the regiment at the Battle of Peiwar Kotal in December 1878.
 He was made a brevet lieutenant-colonel in November 1879 and a colonel in the army in November 1883, at the early age of forty-one.
 He commanded a brigade in the Hazara Expedition of 1888, after which he was made a companion of the Order of the Bath (CB).
-He attained the rank of major-general in April 1893, lieutenant-general in 9 November 1896 and General in January 1899.
+He attained the rank of major-general in April 1893, lieutenant-general on 9 November 1896 and General in January 1899.
 He retired in November 1901.

 He died at the age of 63 on 13 December 1905 at Westward Ho!, Devon.
 He was buried in East-the-Water Cemetery, Bideford, in a grave adjacent to that of Gerald Graham VC.

 His Victoria Cross medal group is in the Lord Ashcroft Gallery at the Imperial War Museum.